Crossgates, Fife

+For a century, until 1949, it was served by a railway station on the Edinburgh and Northern Railway.

 Education

 The village has one school, Crossgates Primary School, which also contains a nursery and under 3 provision.
 The school is split into 8 classes with around 210 students in the school.
 The school originally dates from 1920.
 Students from Crossgates Primary typically attend, Beath High School in Cowdenbeath which is the nearest high school to Crossgates.

 Sport

 Football

 Crossgates is home to the football club Crossgates Primrose, who compete in the East of Scotland League.
 The club play at Humbug Park in the village.
 Former Scottish International and Rangers player Jim Baxter started his career with the club before signing for Raith Rovers.

 Lawn Bowls

 Crossgates has its own Bowling Club which is located to the rear of the Community Centre (Miners' Institute) and has been there since 1940.